openbase/bco.website/www/developer/addon/bco-api-graphql.md

 Service Name ```bco-api-graphql```

 ## Supported Queries
-* `login(username: String, password: String): String` - Retrieve an authentication token (see [Authorization Header](#supported-headers))
+* `login(username: String!, password: String!): String` - Retrieve an authentication token (see [Authorization Header](#supported-headers))

 ## Supported Mutations
-* `changePassword(username: String, oldPassword: String, newPassword: String): Boolean` - Note: the return value will always be true since an exception is thrown if changing the password fails
+* `changePassword(username: String!, oldPassword: String!, newPassword: String!): Boolean` - Note: the return value will always be true since an exception is thrown if changing the password fails

 ## Supported Headers
 The GraphQL API Server will process the following HTTP headers on requests: